KezzaMcFezza/DefconExpanded/docs/sdl_push_mode_guide.md

 - Timestamped scheduling places new sound starts at exact future sample indices on the “audio timeline” (playback cursor), avoiding missed short bleeps even with a deep safety horizon.
 - Optional audio‑clocked ADSR drives the envelope from the audio playhead (not wall clock), so envelopes are aligned to what you actually hear.

+## Audio Quality vs Latency (Ring Optional)

+- Audio quality (crisp ADSR and precise onsets) depends on a small render period and timeline alignment, not on having a deep software ring.
+- With no ring or a very shallow one, quality is identical across CPUs.
+The only difference is latency, which is set by the device queue depth (low/high water marks).
+- Keep `SoundPeriodFrames` small (64–128) and enable `SoundTimedScheduling = 1` and `SoundAudioClockedADSR = 1`.
+This preserves envelope crispness and onset precision regardless of ring depth.
+- A deeper ring provides extra safety headroom without increasing the device queue, but any audio mixed far ahead cannot be altered later.
+If you want late ADSR/starts to affect pending audio, keep the ring shallow (or effectively off) and use the device queue for headroom.

+Why quality stays the same without a deep ring:
+- Same mixing/resampling pipeline and bit depth; fidelity doesn’t change.
+- Small `SoundPeriodFrames` gives fine change granularity.
+- Timed scheduling and audio‑clocked ADSR align starts and envelopes to the playback clock.

 ## Parameters and Defaults

 All preferences live in `localisation/data/prefs_default.txt` and can be overridden in user prefs.